mrupgradable/profile-jumper.github.io/index.md

 <section class="centered">
     <h2>Links Scattered to Now Organised</h2>
-    <p>Sure, you could have all your profile links as bookmarks, but they take up space...<br/> Space that could be used for more important things, like cat videos, memes and how to live the laptop lifestyle by making money selling courses online.
-Keep them all in one place!</p>
+    <p>Sure, you could have all your profile links as bookmarks, but they take up space...<br/> Space that could be used for more important things, like cat videos, memes and how to live the laptop lifestyle by making money selling courses online.<br/> Keep them all in one place!</p>

     <div class="before-and-after">
         <div class="compare-image">